Cuthbert Collingwood, 1st Baron Collingwood: Promotion to vice-admiral

 After discovering that great repairs were needed to the Venerable, in February 1804, he transferred his flag to the third-rate resuming blockade with the fleet off France.
 He briefly moved his flag to the second-rate but returned after only a few months to the Culloden again.
 On 23 April 1804, Collingwood was promoted to vice-admiral of the blue.
 In August 1804, he transferred to the relatively new second-rate which would be his ship until shortly before the Battle of Trafalgar.
 The ship spent time on blockade in 1804 before supplying and repairing at Cawsand Bay, Cornwall until March 1805.

 When the French fleet sailed from Toulon, Admiral Collingwood was appointed to command a squadron with orders to pursue them.
 The combined fleets of France and Spain, after sailing to the West Indies, returned to Cádiz.
 On their way they encountered Collingwood's small squadron off Cádiz in August 1805.
 He had only three ships with him; but he succeeded in avoiding them despite being chased by 16 ships of the line.
-Before half of the enemy's force had entered the harbour he resumed the blockade off Cádiz by shortening sail and standing towards the combined fleet for battle.
+Before half of the Franco-Spanish force had entered the harbour he resumed the blockade off Cádiz by shortening sail and standing towards the combined fleet for battle.
 Using false signals to disguise the small size of his squadron, the combined fleet believed Collingwood's force part of a much larger fleet and did not engage, returning to harbour.
 His action was seen as a tactical victory that would be one of several factors that led to the events of the Battle of Trafalgar.
 He was soon joined by several other ships, increasing the blockade and then by Nelson who took command of the squadron on 28 September, hoping to lure the combined fleet out into a major engagement.